 Below are the questions SSGT asks grantholders to answer at the end of a grant period.
 It is important that you keep relevant records from the beginning of the grant.
 Please ask us if you need clarification on any of the questions.

-We ask you to use your original application to the Trust as a guide to writing the report.
+We ask you to use your original application to SSGT as a guide to writing the report.

 Reviewing the work undertaken: